JGI-Bioinformatics/axolotl/axolotl/udf/README.md

 # README #

-User defined functions (Java) for SpaRC
+User defined functions (Java) for Axolotl

 ### How do I add new functions? ###

 * Develop the Java code (e.g., Minimizer.java)
 * Add a UDF interface (e.g., jkmer.java)
-* (VScode)Export the Jar, only the target/classes, no main classes
+* Install sbt if not installed, then run "sbt package"
-* Deposite the jar sparcudf.jar to dbfs:/FileStore/jars/sparc/
+* The jar file will be located at udf/target/scala_xx_xx/axolotl_udf_xx_xx.jar
-* Start a Spark cluster, install the library
+* (DataBricks) Start a Spark cluster, install the library (jar file)
 * Test your new function as directed

 ### Contribution guidelines ###